Sayo-nika/Backend/env-vars.md

  - `RECAPTCHA_INVISIBLE_SECRET_KEY`: Secret key to use for validating invisible reCAPTCHA.
  - `RECAPTCHA_CHECKBOX_SECRET_KEY`: Secret key to use for validating regular reCAPTCHA.
  - `AES_KEY`: 32 bit secret key to use for encryption (usually tracebacks).
 (Default: `this is a  pretty long key oh no`)
+ - `MAILGUN_KEY`: Token to use for sending mail via Mailgun.